Circuit Descriptions Of The Cam Sensor

-- Power is only supplied with the Key On Engine Off or Key On Engine Running.
-Care must be taken not to short this wire to ground, or damage to the PCM will result.
+- This Ground is provided by the PCM internally.
+Care must be taken not to short this wire to power, or damage to the PCM will result.

 The camshaft position (CMP) sensor is located right behind the power steering pump.
 Thankfully, the engineers at GM had the brain to have the CMP sensor's connector located in plain view, right in front of the intake manifold!

 To successfully diagnose the camshaft position (CMP) sensor on your 3.1L or 3.4L equipped car or mini-van (Buick, Chevrolet, Oldsmobile, or Pontiac), you'll need to jack up the car to be able to hand-turn the crankshaft pulley.
 This involves using a jack stand to hold up the car (or mini-van) and safeguard your safety.
 Don't trust just the jack!!!

 NOTE: The camshaft position sensor must remain connected to its electrical connector for this test to work.
 You'll need to use a back probe on the connector or a wire piercing probe on the wire.
 You can see an example of this tool here: Wire Piercing Probe.